Hiroya Shimamoto: Hanshin Tigers

-He appeared in a handful of Western League (farm) games in his first two years.
+Shimamoto appeared in a handful of Western League (farm) games in his first two years.
 In 2013, he was able to pitch as a reliever in 25 farm games, but the opposing batters seemed to get the best of him and he finished with an ERA of 4.94.
-Because he was unable to make it to the main roster for three years, he was released from his contract on October 31, and was offered to sign a 1-year Ikusei (development) contract on November 12.
+Because Shimamoto was unable to make it to the main roster for three years, he was released from his contract on October 31, and was offered to sign a one-year development contract on November 12.

-His appearances in farm games increased in 2014, and upon release from his Ikusei contract, he was again offered a regular contract on November 21.
+Shimamoto's appearances in farm games increased in 2014, and upon release from his development contract, he was again offered a regular contract on November 21.

-On December 2, 2020, he become a free agent.
-On December 8, 2020, Shimamoto re-signed with the Tigers.
+On December 2, 2020, Shimamoto became a free agent.
+On December 8, Shimamoto re-signed with the Tigers.

+Hokkaido Nippon-Ham Fighters

+On November 14, 2025, Shimamoto was traded to the Hokkaido Nippon-Ham Fighters in exchange for Torai Fushimi.

 Playing style

 With a lean build listed at 176 centimeters, Shimamoto is a southpaw pitcher whose fastballs are clocked at a maximum of 144 km/h.
 While he can also deliver sliders and forkballs, he learned the shuuto from pitching coach Yutaka Ohno during the 2014 spring camp.
 He was also deemed to possess excellent ball control.